XDcsy/InstrumentDetection/README.md

      |-*.wav
      |-...
 ```
 4. Run `generateMFCC.py`.
-Follow the program's instruction and enter the path of the training audios.
-You'll get mfcc, △MFCC and △△MFCC saved in `insrument_name.npy` files.
+Follow the program's instruction and enter the path of the training audios (In the above example, it is the path of the folder called "training audios").
+You'll get MFCC, △MFCC and △△MFCC saved in `insrument_name.npy` files.
 5. Run `trainmodel_SVM.py`.
 You'll get the SVM model named `model_svm` and a file named `names` which stores the names of the instruments.
 4. Run `test.py` and enter the path of the testing audios.
 The detection results will be shown.<br>